The Understudy (2008 film)

 The Understudy is a 2008 black comedy film directed by David Conolly and Hannah Davis.
+It stars Marin Ireland, Paul Sparks, Aasif Mandvi, and Richard Kind.
+The film debuted at the Avignon Film Festival on 25 June 2008, but did not get a release in the United States until 2012.

 Plot

 Rebecca is an unemployed actress who is living with an equally unsuccessful screenwriter, Sarfras.
 Rebecca makes a living by caring for a blind and diabetic woman while going from one disastrous relationship to the next.

-Rebecca is invited to understudy the famous movie star Simone Harwin (from the Drive By trilogy), in the play Electra.
-Although Rebecca's unfulfillment is compounded: despite outshining the Action Star with her own talent, Rebecca is treated as second class, either bullied or ignored by the cast and crew including the director Ian, the stage manager Alison.
-Her salvation lies within the relationship with the seemingly perfect Firefighter Bobby.
+Rebecca is invited to understudy the famous movie star Simone Harwin in an off-Broadway production of Electra.
+However, Rebecca's unfulfillment is compounded: despite outshining Simone with her own talent, Rebecca is treated as second-class, either bullied or ignored by the cast and crew, which includes the director Ian and stage manager Alison.
+Her salvation lies within her relationship with the seemingly perfect firefighter Bobby.

-Accidents start to disrupt the leading ladies of Electra and Rebecca's star begins to rise, suspicion surrounds her.
-Can Rebecca hold on to the leading role and her freedom?
+Accidents start to disrupt the leading ladies of Electra, and as Rebecca's star begins to rise, suspicion surrounds her.